Put simply, 'Alt Text' means 'Alternative text for images'.

 Very carefully!
 The primary purpose of Alt Text is to describe the image to blind users.

 Google has historically been pretty bad at seeing images, so it has relied on Alt Text to get a deeper understanding of what is on a page.
 Knowing this, you can exploit Alt Text a little by using images on your page that are of the product or service you want to sell and using the phrase you want the page to rank for in the Alt Text of any images on that page.
+You can read more about optimising your site for search engine's on this page here.

 Please don't abuse Alt Text as it will make your website less useful for those with poor eyesight and will probably result in Google considering your site as a bit spammy, which may result in a loss of ranking and a loss of traffic.